The Home Teachers

-The Home Teachers is a 2004 comedy film written by John Moyer and directed by Kurt Hale.
-The Home Teachers is a comedy distributed by Halestorm Entertainment and intended for LDS audiences, or members of the Church of Jesus Christ of Latter-day Saints.
+The Home Teachers is a 2004 comedy film written by John Moyer and Kurt Hale, and directed by Kurt Hale.
+The Home Teachers is distributed by Halestorm Entertainment and intended for LDS audiences, or members of the Church of Jesus Christ of Latter-day Saints.

 Plot

-Greg Blazer is a slothful, lazy Latter-day Saint who loves football so much that he wears football jerseys under his church clothes.
-Much to his dismay, Greg's Sunday-football-watching plans are interrupted by Nelson Parker, a faithful, nerdy, stalwart Latter-day Saint who is Greg's new home teaching companion.
-Together, the two men set out to complete their assignment, beginning a journey of slapstick comedy and hijinks that includes Greg falling through a ceiling while wearing a wedding dress, dressing up like a deer, and accidentally dancing with a dead grandfather at his own funeral.
+Greg Blazer (Michael Birkeland) is a lackadaisical Latter-day Saint father who is determined to get him and his family home quickly after Sunday services so he can watch the football game but meets recent ward move-in and freshly assigned home teaching companion, Nelson Parker (Jeff Birk).
+Despite Greg's excuses, Nelson insists that they need to complete their monthly home teaching assignment that day, the last day of the month.
+Greg reluctantly agrees with the expectation of quick visits and a fast return home, but what ensues is a journey of chaos.

 Background

 After the successful distribution of two films intended for LDS audiences, Halestorm Entertainment made the decision to produce and distribute The Home Teachers, based on a script by John Moyer.
 The genesis of the film grew from a single idea Moyer had of Birkeland falling through a ceiling, and he built a script around it.
-That scene developed into a wedding-dress-clad Birkeland falling through the ceiling onto a fully-set kitchen table, followed by a toilet.
+That scene developed into a wedding dress clad Birkeland falling through the ceiling onto a fully-set kitchen table, followed by a toilet.
 Moyer then wrote many other scenes involving similar slapstick humor and developed them into a story.